Madagascar: when “red wind” means hunger

 Africa’s largest island is facing a serious humanitarian emergency.
 Drought and sand storms have unleashed one of the worst food crises in the history of a country with endemic deficiencies in water infrastructures and with a governance that is incapable of adequately managing the territory.
 The short film Where to go?, finalist at the We Art Water Film Festival 5, provides direct evidence of a crisis that threatens to kill more than a million people.

 The situation is particularly serious in the south of the island, where farmers lost most of their rice crops in October.

-The climate crisis predictions are turning out to be true in Madagascar. in the last five years and the current one is the worst in the last 40 years.
+The climate crisis predictions are turning out to be true in Madagascar.
+Droughts have increased in the last five years and the current one is the worst in the last 40 years.
 The situation is particularly serious in the south of the island, where farmers lost most of their rice crops in October, a key month for the growth of the cereal, when rainfall was 50% less than the usual average.